grandma-collaboration/grandma-cookbook/doc2/10_Writing_GCN.md

 ### In Case of **Detection**:

-- The **GRB Chairs** should be consulted regarding scientific communication.
 - If GRANDMA has contributed a **significant fraction of the data** (e.g., ≥50% of the planned cadence), a **GRANDMA-led paper** may be initiated.
 - If GRANDMA has limited data, we may **offer data to another team’s publication**, ensuring proper credit.
 - To coordinate joint publications, we are establishing points of contact with collaborations such as: